scrollmapper/bible_databases_deuterocanonical/sources/en/apocalypse-of-abraham/apocalypse-of-abraham.md

 **[6:6]** And I answered and said: “O father Terah, whichever of these thou praisest as a god, thou art foolish in thy mind.

-**[6:7]** Behold the gods of my brother Nahor, which stand in the holy temple, are more worthy of honour than these of thine.
+**[6:7]** Behold the gods of thy brother Ora, which stand in the holy temple, are more worthy of honour than these of thine.

-**[6:8]** For behold Zucheus, the god of my brother Nahor, is more worthy of honour than thy god Merumath, because he is made of gold which is highly valued by people,
+**[6:8]** For behold Zucheus, the god of thy brother Oron, is more worthy of honour than thy god Merumath, because he is made of gold which is highly valued by people,

 **[6:9]** and when he groweth old in years he will be re-modelled; but if your god Merumath is changed or broken, he will not be renewed, because he is a stone;

-**[6:10]** the which is also the case with the god Joav on [who standeth with Zucheus over the other gods.
+**[6:10]** the which is also the case with the god Joavon [who standeth with Zucheus over the other gods -

 **[6:11]** How much more worthy of honour is he than the god Barisat, who is made of wood, while he is forged of silver!